cloudControl/documentation/Guides/Java/Java - Spring-Boot.md

 ...
 ~~~

-The server port is provided by the cloudControl platform via environment variable and is configured in `src/main/resources/application.properties`:
+The server port is provided by the dotCloud platform via environment variable and is configured in `src/main/resources/application.properties`:

 ~~~
 server.port = ${PORT}